CyberReboot/vent/docs/source/core_and_plugins.rst

 Start core/plugin tools
 =======================
 Start the tools' respective containers.
-Similar to executing the command ``docker run -it tool_id``.

 Stop core/plugin tools
 ======================
 Stop the tools' respective containers.
-Similar to executing the command ``docker stop tool_id``.

 Update core/plugin tools
 ========================
-Pulls the latest commit of the tool and builds it.
+Pulls the latest commit of the tool from its repo and builds it.